E-commerce

 Why does e-commerce help customer retention?

-Because it makes it possible to better understand customers, personalize interactions, simplify repeat purchases, make support more accessible, and track the relationship over time.
+Because it makes it easier to know customers better, personalize interactions, simplify repeat purchases, make support more accessible, and track the relationship over time.

 No. It provides powerful tools, but retention depends on product quality, service, post-purchase experience, communications, and the brand's overall consistency.